WICG/ink-enhancement/README.md

 - Co-exist with desynchronized canvas &mdash; one of the purposes of desynchronized canvas is to bypass the system compositor.
 - Co-exist with input prediction &mdash; since the operating system will be rendering points before the application sees them, the application should no longer perform prediction, as doing so may result in a visual 'fork' between the application's rendering and the system's rendering.
 - Take over all ink rendering on top of the application &mdash; this is a progressive enhancement for the "last few pixels" ink rendering, it is not a replacement for a full I/O stack used to present ink in web applications.
-- Provide rich presentation and styling options &mdash; in order to improve latency this proposal suggests to limit presentation option for the "last few pixels" to the bare minimum - color, (stroke) radius, opacity.
+- Provide rich presentation and styling options &mdash; in order to improve latency this proposal suggests to limit presentation option for the "last few pixels" to the bare minimum - color, (stroke) diameter, opacity.
 Applications like Microsoft Office support complex brushes (e.g. Galaxy brush) that should be rendered using existing code - and this proposal will be used in additive manner to add solid color "fluid" ink, that "dries" into complex presentation as input gets to the application.

 ## Code example
 ```javascript